CP1404/Practicals/prac_05/README.md

 4. (Note that you might see things a bit different, but the process is the same.)
-    On the GitHub website, click on the notifications icon at the top: which will have a dot on it if you've received your code review request. ![GitHub notification icon](../images/05image9.png)
+    On the GitHub website, click on the notifications icon at the top: which should have a dot on it if you've received your code review request. ![GitHub notification icon](../images/05image9.png)
     Open the PR you have been mentioned in by clicking the notification link there, e.g.: